Once a skeptic, Vicky’s now a keto believer

-In addition to her weight she also suffered from other health issues, like type 2 diabetes and high blood pressure.
-She managed to improve her blood sugar and lose a bit of weight when she was first diagnosed with diabetes, but the low-fat, low calorie diet wasn’t sustainable so in the end she couldn’t maintain it.
+In addition to her weight, she also suffered from other health issues, like type 2 diabetes and high blood pressure.
+She managed to improve her blood sugar and lose a bit of weight when she was first diagnosed with diabetes, but the low-fat, low-calorie diet wasn’t sustainable, so in the end, she couldn’t maintain it.

 But when she suddenly started to have blurry vision from the uncontrolled blood sugar, she made a resolution to get to the bottom of her deteriorating health.
-As an avid traveller, she feared not being able to use her vision to fully experience all the places she wanted to visit.
+As an avid traveler, she feared not being able to use her vision to fully experience all the places she wanted to visit.

-A typical day of eating keto
+A typical day of keto

 To Vicky’s surprise, she found that keto was easy to follow, although it was a great challenge to break free from her fear of fat.
-Now she fasts daily, and starts her morning with a cup of coffee with cream or butter.
+Now, she fasts daily and starts her morning with a cup of coffee with cream or butter.

-Vicky often brings leftovers for lunch at work, otherwise she might just have some salami, cheese and a small salad.
+Vicky often brings leftovers for lunch at work, otherwise, she might just have some salami, cheese, and a small salad.
 She uses plenty of recipes from Diet Doctor.
-The Indian butter chicken, Asian cabbage stir-fry and chicken no-noodle cabbage soup are some of her favorites.
+The Indian butter chicken, Asian cabbage stir-fry, and chicken no-noodle cabbage soup are some of her favorites.